1958 St Helens by-election

 The 1958 St Helens by-election to the House of Commons of the United Kingdom was held on 12 June 1958.
 It was held due to the vacation of the seat by the incumbent Labour Member of Parliament, Sir Hartley Shawcross.
 It was retained by the Labour candidate Leslie Spriggs.

 Background

-St Helens had been represented in Parliament by Sir Hartley Shawcross since the 1945 United Kingdom general election.
+St Helens had been represented in Parliament by Sir Hartley Shawcross since the 1945 general election.
 However he had become increasingly disillusioned with the Labour Party to the point where he was called by the journalist Bernard Levin "Sir Shortly Floorcross".
 Hartley stated he wished to vacate his seat citing disillusionment with party politics.
 Shawcross asked to be appointed as the Crown Steward and Bailiff of the Manor of Northstead, an office of profit under the Crown which disqualifies people from being MPs as resignation is not allowed.
 Shawcross was later elevated to the House of Lords as a Crossbench life peer.